-In this article, you learn how to use your PC or Mac to use the OBS live encoder software to send a live stream to nanoStream Cloud.
+In this article, you learn how to use your PC or Mac to send a live stream to nanoStream Cloud with the free OBS (Open Broadcaster) Software.

 What you need: